cap-js/docs/about/capire.md

-"Capire" (Italian for ‘understand’) is the name of our CAP documentation you're looking at right now.
+"Capire" (Italian for ‘understand') is the name of our CAP documentation you're looking at right now.
 It's organized as follows:

 - [*About CAP*](../about/) — a brief introduction and overview of key concepts
 - [*Getting Started*](../get-started/) — a few guides to get you started quickly